 Will and Sue made use of their eldest daughter Anna, an art director for the BBC, who helped re-design the space into a truly Art Deco ballroom.
 The notion of a ‘ballroom’ not only harks back to that glamorous and stylish era, but it felt appropriate to take the building back to its design roots too.
 It therefore uses the glamorous and stylish Art Deco design tradition throughout.

-They also made use of their eldest daughter Anna, Art Director for the BBC, helping them to re-design the space into a truly ‘Art Deco’ interior.
-The notion of a ‘ballroom’ not only harks back to that glamorous and stylish era, but it feels appropriate to take the building back to its design roots too.
-It therefore uses the glamorous and stylish ‘Art Deco’ design tradition throughout.
-The pieces fall into place not only with the design of the interior, but exterior as well.
-If you look around the local area, you can see beautiful examples of the 1930’s streamline architecture in place already, especially buildings such as Argyll House on the seafront.
-The family have not only brought back to life a piece of local heritage, but also kept the design heritage of the local area too.
-The project has been long and arduous one, but the final result has made it all worth while, producing a stylish ballroom and function suite that the local area can be proud of.
+The pieces fell into place not only with the design of the interior, but exterior as well.
+If you look around the local area, you can see beautiful examples of the 1930s streamline architecture in place already, especially buildings such as Argyll House on Westcliff-on-Sea seafront.
+The family have rejuvenated a piece of local heritage while keeping true to local history.
+The renovation project was a long and arduous one, but the final result has made it all worth while, producing a stylish ballroom and function suite that the local area can be proud of.

 A proud member of the